Mentalab-hub/explorepy/installer/windows/README.md

 ## About

-The installer is created using PyNSISt, a python front end to Nullsoft's great & free NSIS installer creator.
+The installer is created using PyNSISt, a Python front end to Nullsoft's great & free NSIS installer creator.
 It gets almost all software as Python wheels from PyPI, and hopefully soon all of it.
 PyNSISt creates installers for Windows, but it can also be run under Linux, which is very handy when creating installers from CI pipelines.

 ## Building

-Tested on Windows 10 - should be working on Linux as well (for later integration in the CI pipeline).
+Tested on Windows 10; should be working on Linux as well.

 ### Dependencies